-Photo of Hilary Onyiuke, M.D., FRCSC, FACS, FAANS
+Photo of Hilary Onyiuke, MD, FRCSC, FACS, FAANS

-Hilary Onyiuke, M.D., FRCSC, FACS, FAANS
+Hilary Onyiuke, MD, FRCSC, FACS, FAANS

-Professor of Surgery and Orthopedic Surgery
+Professor of Neurosurgery and Orthopedic Surgery

 Co-Director, Comprehensive Spine Center